Drental/foundryvtt-pf2e-f-is-for-flatfooted/README.md

 ## Changelog

+### v5.15.0

+- allow variant actions
+- fix token image sharing
+- don't look at the code, I just wanted to clear my to-do-list

 ### v5.3.2

 - trust, but verify

 ### v5.3.1

 - getting ahead of system releases 🥳
 - actually a fix for an old issue about wildcard images.

 ### v5.3.0

 - Finally people are no longer afflicted with medical issues regarding their feet, when they are caught off-guard.

 ### v5.0.0

 - v11 here we go!

 ### v4.20.0

 guess who fucked up???

 ### v4.20.0

 fix authors array and action list

 ### v4.10.0

 V10 compat

 ### v4.0.1

 bugfix

 ### v4.0.0

 add cycle alliance keybind

 ### v3.4.3

 change name.

 ### v3.4.0

 add show token/character art keybinds. return true when a keybind was executed.

 ### v3.3.0

-Refactor how keybinds are added (thanks xdy)
-Add cover keybind
+Refactor how keybinds are added (thanks xdy) Add cover keybind

 ### v3.2.0

-- Fix some keybinding hints, refactor oneliners to look nicer, generalize visibility hotkey - thank you @shem#0226 / @itamarcu
+- Fix some keybinding hints, refactor oneliners to look nicer, generalize visibility hotkey - thank you @shem#0226 /
+  @itamarcu

 ### v3.1.6

 - enable toggle/increase/decrease for multiple selected tokens at once

 ### v3.1.3

 - on request of a very special someone: added a toggle to token visibility

 ### v3.1.2

 - add additional keybindable actions to end your turn and to increase/decrease/toggle valued conditions total actions at 87 now.

 ### v3.1.0

 - add a set of 53 bindable options for all action macros, opening the compendium browser, and toggling all not-valued conditions.

 ### v3.0.1

 - adress breaking change in Keybind API

 ### v3.0.0

 - adjusted for foundry v9
 - regretting making this module
 - why do I have so many updates on what should be a simple one liner.